helium/docs/docs/governance/staking-with-realms.md

 ## Creating a Stake

-Anyone with HNT, MOBILE, or IOT in their Helium Wallet App or Solana-compatible browser wallet can be used (such as Phantom orBackpack).
+Anyone with HNT, MOBILE, or IOT in their Helium Wallet App or Solana-compatible browser wallet (such as Phantom orBackpack) can stake.

 While staking IOT or MOBILE tokens is possible through their respective subDAOs, those positions are only eligible for voting power and cannot currently be delegated for the purposes of earning